|Learn more about researching an individual and family in American Indian records|

 - Do you know the tribe of the individual or family?

 - Do you know roughly where and when the individual or family lived?

 Keeping these questions in mind will frame how to proceed and which records will be most beneficial to your research.

 As with all research the most effective strategy involves identifying the known and unknown facts about the individual or family.

 |Types of Records||Topics in Records||People Found in Records:|

 Locating the records can prove tricky due to the continual changes in reservations, tribes, and geographic areas; these records are located at National Archives offices throughout the country.
-National Archives resources and records can be identified using our Online Catalog (OPA).
-OPA is a description tool to help you learn about the records and resources available; it is not a name-search index.
+National Archives resources and records can be identified using the National Archives Catalog.
+The National Archives Catalog is a description tool to help you learn about the records and resources available; it is not a name-search index.
 However, some of the most commonly requested documents have been digitized, including: Indian Census Rolls, Dawes Records, and Guion Miller Rolls.

 Note: There are many original records and microfilm publications not yet digitized.
 Learn about what has been digitized by our partners.